swr99ejo/data-management-plan/DMP/ACTRIS-DMP.md

 #### Data utility

-According to [IPCC AR5](https://www.ipcc.ch/site/assets/uploads/2018/02/SYR_AR5_FINAL_full.pdf), aerosol particles in the atmosphere are the most prominent source of uncertainty of climate predictions.
-Depending on their properties, they can have a warming as well as cooling effect on climate by scattering and absorbing solar radiation, and they can extend brightness and lifetime of clouds.
+According to [IPCC AR5](https://www.ipcc.ch/site/assets/uploads/2018/02/SYR_AR5_FINAL_full.pdf), aerosol particles in the atmosphere are the most prominent source of uncertainty in climate predictions.
+Depending on their properties, they can have a warming or a cooling effect on climate by scattering and absorbing solar radiation, and they can extend brightness and lifetime of clouds.
 Volatile organic compunds (VOCs) are one source of precursors for aerosol particles by forming condensable vapours during oxidation and decay in the atmosphere.
 By interaction with nitrogen oxides (NO_x), themselves a pollutant emitted by combustion, decaying VOCs form ozone (O_3), another pollutant.
 All of these, particulate matter, VOCs, NO_x, and ozone, have adverse effects on human health.
 Data on concentrations and properties of these compounds stored in the ACTRIS DC In Situ unit address all of the named effects:
 * **In Situ** data feed into the IPCC assessment reports in order to quantify and reduce the uncertainty of climate change.
 * **In Situ** data are the basis of national and international assessment reports of air quality.
 * **In Situ** data feed into and validate operational air quality prediction products, e.g. by Copernicus.